-Twitter profile images are often too noisy with unbalanced class distributions (e.g. African-Americans are less frequent in both county and name constraints).
+Figure 2 and Figure 3 show that Twitter profile images are often noisy.
+Furthermore, the class distributions are unbalanced, since African-Americans are less frequent in both county and name constraints.
 This motivates a third type of constraint for image classification.
 We submit keywords (e.g. 'Latino woman' and 'Black American man') to Google images search to identify images that are likely to come from the desired class.
 Then, we apply the Viola-Jones algorithm to remove photos without exactly one face in the scene.
 Because Google search sort images in decreasing order of relevance, we associate decreasing label proportions as we descend the list.
 Specifically, we group search results into bags of size 64 for each contiguous set of results, up to a maximum of 800 results.
 The first bag is assigned a label proportion of 95% for the positive class, and the proportion is reduced by 5% for each subsequent bag, to a minimum of 55%.